How to Sell A House Fast in a Slow Market

 I added the wallpaper and then installed some chunky trim at the bottom.
 Then I painted the trim and wallpaper in – you guessed it, white!
 They were stunning and the backsplash cost less than $50!
 I’ll be doing a tutorial soon on how to install beadboard wallpaper but you can check out what I used HERE.

 How To Sell Your House in 5 Days

-Think about the route you take from the sink, stove and frig and does it make sense?
+Think about the route you take from the sink, stove, and frig, and does it make sense?
 We had to move around some things.
-For example, the oven was basically an antique so we pulled it out and put in an oven and range next to where the old oven used to be.
-We did this early on but its something to keep in mind for future buyers.
+For example, the oven was basically an antique so we pulled it out and put it in an oven and range next to where the old oven used to be.
+We did this early on but it’s something to keep in mind for future buyers.

 Also, we built a surround around the refrigerator because it was just kind of hanging out by itself.
 If you have to take up any square footage, make sure it adds functionality or storage as the other side of the surround is actually a second pantry.

 Even though we built an entire surround around our refrigerator, our kitchen looked bigger because of the white cabinets and backsplash.

 Selling Your House Fast – A Little Goes a Long Way

 Update old fixtures.
 You’ll be surprised how much of a difference it makes to an old house.
 Also, provide a little more light than you think you will need to open up the space and offer that light and airy look that potential buyers love.
 Don’t have much money for under counter lights?
 Those are battery-powered puck lights that I put in to give our kitchen a little more light while we cooked.
 They even come with a remote control!
 For some easy, budget-friendly ideas on updating old fixtures, click my post here: Modern Light Fixture Makeovers on a Budget

 Quick Tip: If you dislike your wall color, try changing your light bulb color first.
 You might be surprised at the difference they make!